Jacob Waguespack

-Jacob Daniel Waguespack (/ˈwægɪspæk/ WAG-iss-pak; born November 5, 1993) is an American professional baseball pitcher for the Orix Buffaloes of Nippon Professional Baseball (NPB).
-He has played in Major League Baseball (MLB) for the Toronto Blue Jays.
+Jacob Daniel Waguespack (/ˈwægɪspæk/ WAG-iss-pak; born November 5, 1993) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays and Tampa Bay Rays, and in Nippon Professional Baseball (NPB) for the Orix Buffaloes.

 High school and college

 Waguespack attended Dutchtown High School in Geismar, Louisiana.
 In his senior season, he pitched to an 8–2 win–loss record, 0.37 earned run average (ERA), and 87 strikeouts in 531/3 innings.
 He was selected by the Pittsburgh Pirates in the 37th round of the 2012 Major League Baseball draft, but did not sign, and went to the University of Mississippi, where he played three seasons for the Ole Miss Rebels.
 Waguespack saw limited action in his first two seasons of college baseball, pitching as both a starter and reliever.
 In his third and final season with the Rebels, he made 25 relief appearances and posted a 3.33 ERA and 34 strikeouts in 46 innings pitched.